walidelnozahy/cloud/docs/testing.md

 Simply create your test files and run the `cloud test` command from the command line, or enter `test` in the Cloud shell.

-Your tests are run on Cloud, using the [Jest testing framework](https://jestjs.io/).
+Your tests are run on Cloud, using the <a href="https://jestjs.io/" target="_blank" >Jest testing framework</a>.

 ## Writing tests

-Serverless Cloud uses [Jest](https://jestjs.io/) under the hood and you have access to all its features like matchers, mock functions, and setup/teardown.
+Serverless Cloud uses <a href="https://jestjs.io/" target="_blank" >Jest</a> under the hood and you have access to all its features like matchers, mock functions, and setup/teardown.

 As an example let's create a test for the to-do sample application.
 This is the code we'd like to test: